-Robert is presently Director of Tyndale Intercultural Ministries Centre.
-He is a graduate of Ontario Bible College (BTh) and Wheaton Graduate School (MA in Intercultural Studies).
-For 12 years, Robert and his wife Sheila served in theological education and leadership development with Africa lnland Mission (AIM) in Kenya and Tanzania.
+Robert was born and raised in Northern Ireland.
+He moved to Canada when he was 24 years old.
+Robert graduated from Ontario Bible College with a BTh.
+He and his wife Sheila served as missionaries in East Africa for 12 years where their two children, Andrew and Rebekah were born and raised.
 Robert served as personnel director of AIM (Canada) for 5 years and was seconded from AIM to MissionPrep, an inter-mission cross-cultural training partnership, where he served as Director for 8 years.
 Robert is presently Director of Tyndale Intercultural Ministries Centre (TIM Centre) seeking to engage and encourage multicultural leaders in global missions.
-Robert is adjunct professor at Tyndale Seminary, a facilitator for MissionPREP, Perspectives and The School for Urban Biblical Studies (SUBS).
+Robert completed a Masters Degree in Intercultural studies from Wheaton Graduate School (1985).
+In 2014 he successfully completed his DMin at Tyndale Seminary.
+His research focused on developing a training program for equipping interculturally competent leaders.

 Dr. Mark Chapman